Sulfite process

-Idealized scheme for lignin depolymerization by the sulfite process.

 The sulfite process produces wood pulp that is almost pure cellulose fibers by treating wood chips with solutions of sulfite and bisulfite ions.
 These chemicals cleave the bonds between the cellulose and lignin components of the lignocellulose.
 A variety of sulfite/bisulfite salts are used, including sodium (Na^{+}), calcium (Ca^{2+}), potassium (K^{+}), magnesium (Mg^{2+}), and ammonium (NH_{4}^{+}).
 The lignin is converted to lignosulfonates, which are soluble and can be separated from the cellulose fibers.
 For the production of cellulose, the sulfite process competes with the Kraft process which produces stronger fibers and is less environmentally costly.

 History

 The use of wood to make pulp for paper began with the development of mechanical pulping in the 1840s by Charles Fenerty in Nova Scotia and by F. G. Keller in Germany.
 Chemical processes quickly followed, first with Julius Roth's use of sulfurous acid to treat wood in 1857, followed by Benjamin Chew Tilghman's US patent on the use of calcium bisulfite, Ca(HSO_{3})_{2}, to pulp wood in 1867.
 Almost a decade later in 1874 the first commercial sulfite pulp mill was built in Sweden.
 It used magnesium as the counter ion and was based on work by Carl Daniel Ekman.

 By 1900 sulfite pulping had become the dominant means of producing wood pulp, surpassing mechanical pulping methods.
 The competing chemical pulping process, the sulfate or kraft process was developed by Carl F. Dahl in 1879 and the first kraft mill started (in Sweden) in 1890.
 The first sulphite mill in the United States was the Richmond Paper Company in Rumford, Rhode Island in the mid-1880s.
 The invention of the recovery boiler by G. H. Tomlinson in the early 1930s allowed kraft mills to recycle almost all of their pulping chemicals.
 This, along with the ability of the kraft process to accept a wider variety of types of wood and produce stronger fibers made the kraft process the dominant pulping process starting in the 1940s.
 Sulfite pulps now account for less than 10% of the total chemical pulp production and the number of sulfite mills continues to decrease.

 Magnesium was the standard counter ion until calcium replaced it in the 1950s.